beezy-dev/dukat/README.md

     * cost value
     * time value
     * quantifiable value (how many CPUs, storage, pods, namespaces, clusters, nodes, ...)
+    * idleing
+    * capacity management threshold (80% warning and scaling down)
+    * instance type (like in AWS, the biggest schedulable instance is a m5.large)
 * controlling resources (3)
      * like a single Kubernetes object (storage, namespace, ...)
      * like a set of Kubernetes objects grouped under a single or multiple namespace